yamaton/vscode-h2o/README.md

 When an installed command is not in the cache, the extension can create a specification from its `--help` output and save it for later use.
 The bundled scanner does not consult man pages.

+Set `shellCompletion.scanUnknownCommands` to `false` to prevent these local help scans.
+Downloaded and previously cached specifications remain available.
+The setting applies to the machine running the VS Code Extension Host, including an individual remote environment, and a workspace cannot override it.

 To request another curated command specification, [open a request in h2o-curated-data](https://github.com/yamaton/h2o-curated-data/issues/1).

 ### Bioinformatics Commands